MicrosoftDocs/win32/desktop-src/AD/determining-a-userampaposs-or-groupampaposs-membership-in-a-group.md

 ---
-title: Determining a User's or Group's Membership in a Group
+title: Determining a Users or Groups Membership in a Group
 description: The IADsGroup.IsMember method can be used to determine if an object is a member of a group.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: 'c7168781-4ae4-4ce3-8d8a-2eefc7def62b'
+ms.assetid: c7168781-4ae4-4ce3-8d8a-2eefc7def62b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-domain-services'
+ms.technology: active-directory-domain-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Determining a User's or Group's Membership in a Group AD", "groups AD , determining a user's or group's membership in a group"]
+- Determining a Users or Groups Membership in a Group AD
+- groups AD , determining a users or groups membership in a group ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Determining a User's or Group's Membership in a Group